growwithgooglema/mbtaccess/README.md

 MBTA recently released their [MBTA V3 API](https://api-v3.mbta.com/) that provides public transportation data in JSON API format.
 One of the under-utilized datasets in their API is the wheelchair accessibility of the stops.
 Google Maps [recently started](http://fortune.com/2018/03/15/google-maps-wheelchair-accessible-routes/) providing wheelchair accessibility info, but the implementation is not particularly extensive.

 **We aim to create a web app that quickly and conveniently identifies wheelchair accessible stops near the user.**

+There are two builds available, a stable build at [mbtaccess.org](https://mbtaccess.org) and a canary build at [latest.mbtaccess.org](https://latest.mbtaccess.org).

 ## Contributing